Kaldx5/Algorithm-Analysis-Github/README.md

  - Take the train.
  - Get off at the third stop.

-* This is called **Algorithm**, and to decide if the algorithm is good or not, do these steps:
+     This is called **Algorithm**, and to decide if the algorithm is good or not, do these steps:

   1. Correct- Result/Output.
   2. **Efficient**- Less time, space, and resources.
   3. Easy to implement.

-We study the Efficient for both Time and space complexity, when we study it, this is called **Analysis**.
+  We study the efficiency for both Time and space complexity, when we study it, this is called **Analysis**.

   When we create a new algorithm, we classify it into one of the categories of the **Algorithm Paradigms:**
   They are ways of thinking, such as
   - Greedy Algo.
   - Divide and Conqure.